 Poco Pizza – This is our restaurant.
-We have always loved Italy and had a passion for Italian food, and Poco was one of our favourite restaurants in Lyme Regis so when the chance came up to run it, we couldm't refuse.
+We have always loved Italy and had a passion for Italian food, and Poco was one of our favourite restaurants in Lyme Regis so when the chance came up to run it, we couldn't refuse.
 We may be biased but we think that this is the best pizza we’ve eaten outside Italy.
 Authentic ingredients cooked in the wood fired oven until the edges are charred just as they should be – no soggy bottoms here.
 Poco also has a lovely outdoor terrace overlooking the beach for the ultimate relaxed dining experience.
 Book online or ask us.
-Open Tuesday, Thursday, Friday and Saturday evening as well as Saturday lunchtime.
-NB. - currently there is an Early Bird Special Deal midweek - check the website or social media for more details.
+Open Tuesday evening to Sunday lunch (evenings only Tues-Friday and all day Saturday).

 Lilac Wine Bar and Eatery – showcasing the skill of renowned local chef Harriet Mansell, Lilac serves beautiful small plates of seasonal, foraged ingredients.
 A carefully curated collection of wines, spirits and beers are all low intervention with many wines available by the glass.
 A beautiful venue with food to match.
 Open Wednesday to Saturday evenings.